a crowd of tourists walking the nightlife streets of Pattaya City, Thailand

 You’re looking to get somewhere and would like to take a Taxi or Tuktuk, so you wave to one on the street and ask them how much it costs to get somewhere.

 After agreeing on a price, you get in and take the ride to your destination.
-Upon arrival, the driver asks for a slightly higher price; you need clarification because this is different from your agreed price.
+Upon arrival, the driver asks for a slightly higher price; you need clarification because this differs from your agreed price.

 How To Avoid: Download and use either Bolt & Grab car service apps.
-Or use the Songthaew Trucks in Pattaya these are public transportation pickup trucks and only cost 10 Baht per ride.
+Or use the Songthaew Trucks in Pattaya, which are public transportation pickup trucks that only cost 10 Baht per ride.

 a local Pattaya songtaew truck driving around the city